How to Use a Slow Cooker (or Crock-pot) to Have Dinner Ready During Busy Times

 - Assembling it either the day of or ahead of time means you have dinner done for you by 6 o’clock – as long as you press start in the morning (low heat) or early afternoon (high heat).
 The most you may have to do at the end of the day is find a side salad or bread to go with your meal.

 - You come home (or end your day – if at home), and you get to eat with everyone else without having to make it right before.
-ZERO stress – watch the news or cartoons with the family – WIN/WIN.
+This equates to ZERO stress for you!
+You can finally watch the news or cartoons with the family which is a WIN/WIN.

 The benefits of having a meal ready to go when you get home that required minimum effort from you, is one of the best advantages to using a slow cooker or Crock-Pot.
 However, WAIT, there are more!
 No, really, there are more benefits just read on.

 You Can Even Eat Healthy with a Slow Cooker